kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 in the container being stopped *and not restarted*, if the system can not perform the resize in place.

+The `ResizePolicy` field is **mutable**, but must have an entry for every resizable resource type with a request or limit on the container.

 #### Resize Status

 In addition to the above, a new field `Pod.Status.Resize[]`